caroue/phd-selection/README.md

 # phd-selection
-works on snakemake version 7.0.0
+works in python 3.10.10 and on snakemake version 7.0.0

 # data/:
 softlink here the "Conserved_dataset_matrix.tsv", which contains the OG in the first column and the corresponding protein names in the second column